nebius-academy-templates/qa-template-week-3-agents/README.md

-# Task automation readiness
+# Task: Automation readiness

 Reusable assessment instructions and test cases for evaluating whether a scenario can be automated with the available product and test capabilities.

 ## Install in your project

-1. Create `agent_docs/` in the repository you will assess if it does not exist.
+1. Create `agent_docs/` in the repository you'll assess if it doesn't exist.
 2. Copy the supplied files to these locations:

    | File in this package | Destination in your project |